wavesoft/marblebar/README.md

-# The MarbleBar GUI
+# The MarbleBar GUI (Alpha)

 Ever wanted a simple, quick, cross-platform GUI with no additional dependencies for your C++11 application?
 Was that UI mainly for providing some configuration or to see some results in real-time?
 Then say hello to MarbleBar!

 MarbleBar is a minimal footprint Web GUI library for C++11 with a tiny embedded web browser.
 I wrote this library because I wanted a cross-platform GUI without the need to drag along massive SDKs.

 The concept is very simple: The library includes a tiny web server, it's static resources to serve and the core logic required in order to crate simple views.
-It comes complete, with bootstrap for nice GUIs (offline of course), and a modular appropach on writing custom widgets.
+It comes complete, with Twitter Bootstrap for nice GUIs (offline of course), and a modular appropach on writing custom widgets.

 Don't expect to see something like [Wt](http://www.webtoolkit.eu/).
 There are no sessions, no complex widgets nor advanced lay-outing.
-There is only one session: your actual application.

 ## Building